hideckies/hiddenbot/README.md

 If the content "Congratulations.
 This browser is configured to use Tor." appeared, your Tor proxy configuration is correct.

+### Virual Machine (Optional)

+It's recommended to use a virtual machine for connecting safely to dark web.

 <br />

 ## Usage